mrconter1/voltcraft-studio/README.md

 python main.py
 ```

+The application will start maximized for optimal data visualization.
 Click the folder icon in the toolbar to browse and select a data file to display.

 ## Features